AsherKendall/csc786-ethics-demo/csc786-ethics-demo/README.md

 This repository demonstrates an ethical, reproducible data-collection workflow used in the CSC 786 course.

+This is demonstration data since I won't be gathering and API data for my project.
+The purpose of this data could be something like trying to figure out forecast accuracy.

 ## Overview (udpate as necessary)
-This project collects sample open data from OpenWeather.  , logs all collection parameters and metadata, and stores them in a version-controlled repository.
+This project collects sample open data from OpenWeather, logs all collection parameters and metadata, and stores them in a version-controlled repository.

 ## Files